bradleybj09/P151/README.md

   the list ui after the original pokedex in the show (if my memory isn't failing), which had a pokeball on each entry.
 - I didn't do any animation.
 - I didn't use string resources or defined dimensions.
 I would definitely do this in a real situation.
+- My network handling is pretty fast and dirty.
+It shouldn't crash on no internet or timeouts, but it's not the best UX, nor the
+- cleanest implementation.

 Some fun notes!
 - Long press the pokemon logo at the top to change your game version.
 I thought it was a fun way to integrate a CompositionLocal